gatsbyjs/stale/README.md

 - Removes the stale label after activity in the marked issue
 - Add a message when closing an issue
 - DRY run (only logging, no actions)
-- Slack Bot to post a summary of all closed issues to a channel
+- Two outputs (`blocks` and `queue`) which can be used for a Slack action or passed to your own action.
+These outputs list the closed issues after each run

 ## Usage